Photography in South Africa: Early photography

 Photography arrived in South Africa with the British and Dutch colonists in the 19th Century.
 Early ethnographic photography, conducted primarily by anthropologists and missionaries, documented the native populations.
-The collections from this time are often critiqued as being exploitative projects of colonial domination, essentialising the native Khoi khoi and San populations of the Cape in order to legitimate ideologies of racial hierarchies that underpinned the colonial endeavour.
+The collections from this time are often critiqued as being exploitative projects of colonial domination, essentialising the native Khoikhoi and San populations of the Cape in order to legitimate ideologies of racial hierarchies that underpinned the colonial endeavour.

 Resistance photography

 Photographers played a pivotal role, during apartheid, of documenting and communicating the liberation struggle to the outside world.
 The term resistance photography arose to describe work that challenged the beliefs, policies or actions of the apartheid government.
 Apartheid, a violent system of harshly enforced racial segregation that characterised South African society from 1948–1994, was legitimated by a historically received discourse based on religious, racial, ethnic and social grounds.
 Visual culture, as popular medium of expression, was positioned either to reinforce or to subvert such discourses.
 Resistance photography came to disrupt this consensually validated rhetorical construction, by presenting the humanity of non-white racial groups in ways that contravene the racist ideologies of the apartheid state.
+Afrapix, a collective of photographers who were committed to using photography to oppose apartheid, was formed in 1982 by Omar Badsha, Leslie Lawson, Mxolisi Moyo, Biddy Partridge, Lloyd Spencer, and Paul Weinberg.
+The collective, which included more than twenty freelance photographers, produced the most significant visual record of resistance to apartheid.